ronnidc/preact-netlify/content/blog/how-to-share-a-screenshot-of-the-page.md

 ---
 title: How to share a screenshot of a page
 date: 2019-09-07T05:42:28.441Z
-subtitle: >-
-  If you have ever built an application which needs to take a screenshot of itself, then this blog tells you how to do the same for web.
+subtitle: This blog tells you how to take a screenshot on a web page
 cover: /assets/cody-black-nm89mzvar5i-unsplash.jpg
 tags: 'technology, javascript'
 ---